puppet-be/puppet-be.github.com/_posts/2014-02-04-Test-Driven-Development-And-Puppet-Talk.md

 tags: [puppet,TDD]
 ---

 First of all, I apologies for the bad choice I made for the color scheme for the code examples making it hard to see the code.
-The slides are on [slideshare] (http://www.slideshare.net/johandw/test-driven-developmentandpuppetcfgmgmtcampeu20140402) or you can download the pdf [here] - when I find the way to post files using Jekyll.
+The slides are on [slideshare] (http://www.slideshare.net/johandw/test-driven-developmentandpuppetcfgmgmtcampeu20140402) or you can download the pdf [here] (resources/Test_Driven_Development_and_Puppet-cfgmgmtcamp_eu-20140402.pdf).

 The github repo of the openldap type, mentioned in the talk is located [here] (https://github.com/puppet-be/puppet_rspec_demo)
 <!--more-->